 Coffee in the Fasted State

 Consuming 2-3 cups of coffee while fasting will accelerate your metabolism, reduce your appetite and make you feel good.
-In addition if you are going to be working out then the coffee will have a positive impact on your strength and stamina.
+If you are going to be working out then the coffee will have a positive impact on your strength and stamina.
 The effects of coffee seem to last up to 6 hours so even if you train later in the day you should still get an extra kick from the morning coffee.
-In addition coffee is a rich source of anti oxidants and has been shown to have numerous health benefits.
+Furthermore, coffee is a rich source of anti oxidants and has been shown to have numerous health benefits.

 Breaking the Fast